redhat-openstack/website/source/uncategorized/instack-faq.html.md

 ## How do I build RHEL 7 Overcloud images?

 *   Install `instack-undercloud` on the system to be used for the image builds.
 *   Set the following environment variables in your shell, substituting appropriate values where necessary.
-In particular, any value wrapped in [] needs to be replaced with appropriate value for your environment.
+In particular, any value wrapped in [] needs to be replaced with the appropriate value for your environment.

 <!-- -->